HildrRipple/AgentSociety/docker/README.md

 # Dependencies installed by Docker

-The folder contains the docker-compose.yml and related files for running the dependencies (PostgreSQL, MQTT Broker, mlflow) for the project quickly.
+The folder contains the docker-compose.yml and related files for running the dependencies (PostgreSQL, Redis Broker, mlflow) for the project quickly.

 ## Prerequisites